 - 9: September

 - D: December

-With that said, this information does not tell us the decade of which the watch mas manufactured.
-This is a bit trickier, but possible.
-In order to know when your watch was made, you need to know in which period that the watch was released.
-Ways you can do this is research the model but also the caliber number.
+With that said, this information does not tell us the decade in which the watch was manufactured.
+This is a bit trickier but possible.
+In order to know when your watch was made, you need to know in which period the watch was released.
+The way you can do this is to research the model but also the caliber number.
 This is helpful as most Seiko calibers (movements) are not in production for more than a decade.
 Those often have small visual differences that allow you to know if it is an early movement or a late movement.

 It also helps to research the model itself to know when it was released and when it was discontinued.

 The last four digits of the Seiko serial number tend to be a bit more tricky to read.
 Generally, the last four digits indicate the production number of the watch.
 For example, 5000 indicates that it is the 5000th watch from that model.
 There are exceptions to this rule, however.

 Lastly, there are also helpful Seiko serial number decoders online that you can use.
 To decode your Seiko with these tools, you need to do is enter your serial number and movement number.

 90 thoughts on “Seiko Serial Numbers Complete Guide and Date”

 I have a Seiko quartz SQ #797090 stamped on back.
 Around the edge the numbers are 5y23-8A60.
 Then an engraved box with A4 stamped inside of it.
 How can I find information on when it was produced.
 Also if I could get extra links for it.
 On the linkage where it connects to watch is stamped I-10015.